 Step 7: Use a knife to score out 12 square pieces but be carefully not to slice right through the pastry.

-Step 8: Brush the pastry with some plant-based milk.
+Step 8: Brush the pastry with some dairy-free milk.

 Step 9: Bake for 35-40 minutes.
 The fruit slice will still be pale when removed from the oven but will have light golden parts especially around the edges, and the pastry will be firm.

-Step 10: Sprinkle the fruit slice with caster sugar or if that's not available just use granulated sugar.
+Step 10: Sprinkle the fruit slice with sugar.
 Leave the fruit slice to cool completely within the tin.

 Step 11: Once cool use a sharp knife to slice completely the scored pieces.
-Enjoy a piece with a nice cup of tea or your favourite beverage.
-You deserve it!
+Enjoy a piece with a nice cup of tea.

-Many good Scottish folks love a traditional square of fruit slice during the festive season and it is especially delicious on Christmas Eve with a tasty hot chocolate, tea or coffee.
-Fruit slice is perfect for the cake tin and any guests will surely love being treated to a piece.
+Many folks love a square of fruit slice during the festive seasons and it is especially delicious on Christmas Eve, Halloween, or Bonfire night, with a tasty hot chocolate, tea or coffee.

 📋 Recipe notes